bradshawsguide/website/src/content/2-routes/24-london-bridge-to-brighton/route.md

 (station: three-bridges)

-This is the junction point of the [Horsham Branch](/routes/three-bridges-to-horsham-and-arundel).
+This is the junction point of the

+(route: three-bridges-to-horsham-and-arundel)

+(route: three-bridges-to-east-grinstead)

 ### Three Bridges to Hayward's Heath.
 The line now passes over an embankment of considerable length, and the railway thence commences a descent.
 Passing through a series of cuttings, we enter the Balcombe tunnel, the second of the great tunnels along the line, soon after emerging from which we arrive at the [Balcombe](/stations/balcombe) station.